liz-is/emissions-tools/README.md

 ## Emission estimates methodologies

+Note that we currently do not include contributions from GPUs in either the Scope 2 or Scope 3 emissions.
+This is due to a lack of data.
+Therefore, these tools are currently only suitable for use with jobs that do not use GPUs.

 ### Scope 3 emissions

 Scope 3 emissions from the CREATE HPC hardware have been estimated based on the compute nodes, which are expected to